remusao/remusao.github.io/posts/2017-10-21-few-tips-sqlite-perf.md

 be left in an inconsistent state.
 So use with care!
 But if you want to insert a lot of rows faster, that can be an option.

-## Postpone Index Creation
+## 6. Postpone Index Creation

-Let's say you need a few indices on your database, and you also need to insert a lot of rows while creating it.
+Let's say you need a few indices on your database, and you also need to insert a lot of rows while creating them.
 Postponing the creation of the indices to after all rows have been inserted could result in a substantial performance improvement.

-## Use Placeholders to Interpolate Python Values
+## 7. Use Placeholders to Interpolate Python Values

 It is tempting to use Python string operations to include values into queries. *Do not*!
 This is highly insecure, and `sqlite3` gives you a